Racines de la Terre

 Lush and very balanced with a wonderful mix of fruit and forest.
-Deep, dark blackberry and blueberry take the lead, followed by black cherry, dark plum and dark raspberry.
-Woodsy notes of dried leaves, subtle dried mushroom and dried tobacco leaf round out the nose.
+Deep black fruit of blackberry and blueberry take the lead.
+Black cherry, dark plum and dark raspberry.
+Woodsy notes of dried leaves, subtle dried mushroom and dried tobacco leave round out the nose.

 The palate mirrors the nose very closely.
 Firm tannins grip the palate while driving flavors to the far corners.
-A mouthwatering acidity also helps to support the fruit and earthen flavors.
-Black plum and black cherry are especially present, up front, while cassis and dried blueberry follow.
+A mouthwatering acidity also help to support the fruit and earthen flavors.
+Black plum and black cherry are especially present, up front.
+Cassis and dried blueberry follow.

-Grippy and firm, drawing flavors to the corners of the mouth and coating with dark fruit, then gradually giving way to chalky minerals and dried leaves.
+Grippy and firm, drawing flavors to the corners of the mouth and coating with dark fruit gradually giving way to chalky minerals and dried leaves.